 Focus, plan and invest to resolve shortcomings that remain in student access to computing devices, software and technical support.
 Such support within schools and for students, faculty and administrators working remotely needs to be provided through a variety of mechanisms and programs.
 Because libraries especially have been focal points for community broadband access inside and around their facilities, libraries should continue to expand and be accompanied by public technical support services.
 Launch and fund programs to provide disadvantaged students with devices and applications that allow them to participate remotely.

 Build on recent progress with E-rate programs by having the Arizona Commerce Authority’s (ACA) state broadband director work with the ADE and Arizona State Library, Archives and Public Records.
 E-rate programs support rural infrastructure expansion, availability of reliable, affordable broadband for their institutions and telecom equipment and services.
+The State allocated $5M last year for E-rate matching funds that will unlock additional infrastructure and development benefiting anchor institutions and their surrounding communities and should continue to fund such matching in following legislative sessions.
 Add staffing at ACA to coordinate the aggressive pursuit of E-rate, as well as other grants and participation in industry programs.
 Encourage ACA and the Office of the Governor to engage national organizations and industry partners to help form and assist coalitions of school districts, counties and regions to successfully qualify for and implement E-rate projects.

 Universities and Higher Education